JasonJOCKKY/MovieWeb/report/Report.md

 To get movie data, we used the API for The Movie Database (TMDb).
 It allows us to search for data in our desired manner (search by title, explore by genre/certification/year, and find popular movies).

 To store review data and user information, we used Firebase, which is good for connecting to an Angular apps.
+Firebase is also used to serve the application.

 To authorize users, we used Firebase OAuth and allow users to sign-up using email and password or their google account.

-An AWS EC2 instance was used to serve the running code.

 ### Who Implemented What
 Jingsong Tan:
-  -API calls (TMDB)
+  *API calls (TMDB)
-  -Movie details page, add-review component, add-reply component.
-(Angular Material, Bootstrap) -General website styling.
+  *Movie details page, add-review component, add-reply component.
+(Angular Material, Bootstrap) *General website styling.
 (Angular Material, Bootstrap)

 Weiyu Feng:
-  -Movie details page, add-review component (Angular Material, Bootstrap) -Authentication service.
+  *Movie details page, add-review component (Angular Material, Bootstrap) *Authentication service.
 (Firebase OAuth)
-  -Review and reply services.
+  *Review and reply services.
 (Firestore)

 Joseph Vitale:
-  -Search page, preview component, profile page (Angular, Material) -User service (Firestore, typescript)
+  *Search page, preview component, profile page (Angular, Material) *User service (Firestore, typescript)
-  -Auth guard (Firebase OAuth, typescript)
+  *Auth guard (Firebase OAuth, typescript)

 ### Grading Criteria (Where to Look for Grading Purposes)
 **Consistent Design and User Experience**
-The application has a consistetn color scheme.
+The application has a consistent color and font scheme.
 Similar material components are used to build each front-end component.
-Everypage shares the header bar, which allows a user to login or redirect to the home page.
+Every page shares the header bar, which allows a user to login or redirect to the home page.

+The flow of site navigation is very intuitive.
+The search page leads to the preview modal, which can lead to the details page or back to search.
+From the details page the review and reply modals can be found.
+The header which is present on every page, allows the user to navigate to home, login, logout, or view profile page (if logged-in).

+The search page changes based on the tab selected (search by title, explore, find popular).
+Depending on the search method and input entered, the page is populated with different movie results.
+The preview and details page show different information depending on the movie selected.
+The profile page also only shows information specific to the logged-in user.

 **Well-Structured**
 All interfaces are defined in one file, type.ts.
 The header bar, which is present on everypage, is its own component (/Components/header-bar).
 Back-end code is organized into three services for the three main functionalities (API calls, user authorization, and movie reviews).
 Front-end components are organized into two folders, Pages (home page, details page) and Components (headers and modals).